 Should You Leave Faucets Dripping While Away

 If you leave home during extreme cold, letting faucets drip is strongly recommended.
-This aligns with the idea of when leaving water dripping to prevent freezing pipes, ensuring pipes stay moving even when nobody is home to monitor the system.
-Keep your home heated to at least 16°C and double-check vulnerable pipes before leaving.
+A slow, steady drip keeps water moving through the pipes, reducing the risk of freezing even when no one is home to monitor the system.
+Before you leave, make sure your home is heated to at least 16°C and check any pipes in particularly cold or exposed areas.

 FAQ